openshift/cluster-bootstrap/README.md

 Running `make run-single` or `make run-multi` resets the single-node or multi-node Vagrant environments, respectively, in the background while compiling bootkube and provisions the fresh VM with bootkube when compilation is complete.
 This is intended to speed up iteration.

 ## Running PR Tests
 The basic test suite should run automatically on PRs.
-It can be re-run by commenting to the PR: `rktbot run e2e`.
+It can be re-run by commenting to the PR: `coreosbot run e2e`.
 To whitelist an external contributor's PR temporarily, one can use the `ok to test` command.

-If changes are made to the checkpointer code you manually trigger tests to run via: `rktbot run e2e checkpointer`.
+If changes are made to the checkpointer code you manually trigger tests to run via: `coreosbot run e2e checkpointer`.
 This builds the checkpointer image from the repo and includes that image into the test bootkube binary being built.
 All the same tests are run.

 ## Running conformace tests on PRs
-Commenting `rktbot run conformance` will trigger conformance tests against that PR.
+Commenting `coreosbot run conformance` will trigger conformance tests against that PR.

 ## Conformance Tests